HiDefTextiles/HiDefKnits/README.md

-Going back to the torso (i.e. front and back pieces) there are other structural elements to consider, such as necklines (the classic boatneck, square, round or “V” shaped) which also effects the choice of collar (straight, split, turtleneck, cowl, shawl).
+Going back to the torso (i.e. front and back pieces) there are other structural elements to consider, such as necklines (the classic boatneck, square, round or “V” shaped) which also effect the choice of collar (straight, split, turtleneck, cowl, shawl).
 And then there is also the question of whether the garment is tapered or not, and a choice of edging.
-Similar to the sleeves if the design is lantern or straight, etc.
+Similar to the sleeves if the design is lantern, straight, or etc.

 Moreover, if the garment is open, i.e. a cardigan, then there are several possibilities.
 Center closure with zipper, overlapping or independent front band